-Supplementing your life insurance policy with burial insurance will allow you to settle your affairs by covering funeral costs and unexpected final expenses like medical bills.
+Supplementing your life insurance policy with burial insurance will allow you to settle your affairs by covering funeral costs and any other unexpected final expenses.
 A more robust life insurance policy will protect the financial future of your family and preserve the retirement you and your spouse worked so hard for.

 No, but they are similar.
-In fact, a burial insurance policy is a smaller whole life policy that can be used to help your loved ones pay for your final expenses.
-It is considered a type of life insurance policy, but it usually offers a smaller benefit amount than traditional life insurance, since its purpose is very specific.
+In fact, a burial insurance policy is a smaller whole life policy that can help your loved ones cover your end-of-life expenses, including funeral services, burial, and cremation.
+It is considered a type of life insurance policy, but it offers a smaller benefit amount than traditional life insurance policies, since its purpose is very specific.

 Yes, life insurance policies will pay a lump sum when you die to a beneficiary of your choice.
 That money can be used to pay for your funeral or for any other general financial needs of your survivors.
 The payment will be made to your beneficiary soon after you die, and it doesn't have to go through probate.